-OSS takes no responsibility for student walkers.
+OSES takes no responsibility for student walkers.
 Due to limited sidewalks and high volume traffic in the immediate area, walking is strongly discouraged.
-Parents/Guardians who desire for their child to walk or ride the bus, to or from school, must submit a written request to the OSS administration for consideration.
+Parents/Guardians who desire for their child to walk or ride the bus, to or from school, must submit a written request to the OSES administration for consideration.
+OSS Middle and high school students are not permitted on the OSES campus after school without direct permission from the school principal.

-Skateboards, Roller Blades, and Scooters
+Bicycles, Skateboards, Roller Blades, and Scooters

-Skateboards, roller blades, and/or scooters, are not permitted on school property.
+Bicycles, skateboards, roller blades, and/or scooters, are not permitted on school property.